skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Skeeve wakes, shaken from his latest nightmare.
 He tells Enoch about what he saw in the dream.

-The party memebers meet in Enoch's room to plan the day.
+The party members meet in Enoch's room to plan the day.
 Enoch reveals that during the night he was able to translate another chapter of the
 book: